KMFeye/BACON/README.md

 bash setup.sh
 ```

-3. Run the Setup Script
+##3.
+Run the Setup Script
 This is the main installation step.
 It is idempotent, meaning it can be safely re-run if it fails.
 Note: The initial download of the Bakta database is very large and may take a significant amount of time.
 It is recommended to run this step overnight.

 ```bash
 bash setup.sh
 ```
-4. Prepare Input Data
+##4.
+Prepare Input Data
 Place your PacBio unaligned .bam files into the inputs/ directory.
-Now you want to create your folder and move your bam files into that folder
+Now you want to create your folder and move your bam files into that folder.
+Your setup should match this exact layout:

+ ~/Desktop/
+???
+My_Bacterial_Pipeline/
+    ??? main.nf
+    ??? nextflow.config
+    ??? setup.sh
+    ?
+    ??? inputs/
+    ?   ??? sample_01.bam
+    ?   ??? sample_02.bam
+    ?   ??? ... (and so on for all 50 samples)
+    ?
+    ??? modules/
+    ?   ??? annotation.nf
+    ?   ??? bamtocleanfastq.nf
+    ?   ??? other_analysis.nf
+    ?   ??? resistance.nf
+    ?   ??? ... (all other .nf files)
+    ?
+    ??? envs/
+    ?   ??? annotation.yml
+    ?   ??? resistance.yml
+    ?   ??? other_analysis.yml
+    ?   ??? ... (all other .yml files created by setup.sh)
+    ?
+    ??? results/
+    ?   ???
+(This directory will be created by Nextflow on the first successful run)
+    ?
+    ??? work/
+        ???
+(This directory will be created by Nextflow to store intermediate files)

 ```bash
 mkdir -p inputs